Rose Dugdale: Early political activity

 By the early 1970s, Dugdale had become politically radicalised due to the 1968 student protests, and she had also been inspired after visiting Cuba.
-By 1972 she had devoted herself to helping the poor, after resigning from her job as an economist for the government, selling her house in Chelsea, and moving into a flat in Tottenham with her lover, Walter Heaton, who described himself as a "revolutionary socialist".
+By 1972, she had devoted herself to helping the poor, after resigning from her job as an economist for the government, selling her house in Chelsea, and moving into a flat in Tottenham with her lover, Walter Heaton, who described himself as a "revolutionary socialist".
 Heaton was a court-martialled former guardsman and militant shop steward who was married with two daughters, and had been imprisoned for several minor criminal offences including burglary, obstructing the police and fraudulent consumption of electricity.
 Dugdale cashed in her share of the family syndicate at Lloyd's, estimated to be £150,000, and distributed the money to poor people in north London.
-Dugdale and Heaton were involved in the civil rights movement, and together ran the Tottenham Claimants Union from a corner shop.
-They had an interest in the civil rights movement in Northern Ireland, and they made frequent trips there to take part in demonstrations.
+The couple had an interest in the Northern Ireland civil rights movement, and together ran the Tottenham Claimants Union from a corner shop.
+They took frequent trips to Northern Irish cities to participate in demonstrations organized by the IRA, and came into contact with the group's militant arm.

-In June 1973, the couple were arrested after a burglary at the Dugdale family home in Devon.
+In June 1973, the couple were arrested for committing a burglary at the Dugdale family home in Devon.
 Paintings and silverware valued at £82,000 were stolen, and police believe the proceeds were destined to be sent to the IRA by Heaton.
-At the trial at Exeter Crown Court Dugdale claimed to have been coerced and pleaded not guilty, and used the proceedings to publicly denounce her family and background.
+At their trial at Exeter Crown Court, Dugdale assumed responsibility for her own defense and claimed to have been coerced; she pleaded not guilty and then spent the rest of the trial publicly denouncing her family and background.
 Her father appeared as a witness for the prosecution and was cross-examined by Dugdale, who said to him: "I love you, but hate everything you stand for".
-The couple were found guilty, prompting Dugdale to address the jury saying "In finding me guilty you have turned me from an intellectual recalcitrant into a freedom fighter.
+The couple were found guilty, prompting Dugdale to address the jury: "In finding me guilty you have turned me from an intellectual recalcitrant into a freedom fighter.
 I know no finer title".
-Heaton was sentenced to six years' imprisonment, and Dugdale received a two-year suspended sentence as the judge considering the risk of her committing any further criminal acts to be "extremely remote".
+Heaton was sentenced to six years' imprisonment.
+By contrast, Dugdale received only a two-year suspended sentence as the judge considered the risk of her committing any further criminal acts to be "extremely remote".